 Melton community safety project

-The project is in response to local safety concerns raised by Melton residents at the community safety forums held in Melton and Caroline Springs in late 2017.
+Melton residents raised local safety concerns at the community safety forums held in Melton and Caroline Springs in late 2017.

-The events planned as part of Operation Connect Melton will address the themes raised during the community safety forums; including community cohesion, disengaged youth, road safety and crime prevention.
+The events planned as part of Operation Connect Melton addressed the themes raised during the community safety forums; including community cohesion, disengaged youth, road safety and crime prevention.

-This project is being delivered with support from Neighbourhood Watch Victoria and Crime Stoppers Victoria will deliver a community safety and crime prevention campaign.
+This project was delivered with support from Neighbourhood Watch Victoria and Crime Stoppers Victoria delivered a community safety and crime prevention campaign.